AthinaKyriakou/Kafka-TelSol/README.md

 grant all on demo.* to 'athina'@'%';
 ```

-To check that privileges where successfully granted you can start MySQL as `athina` user
+To check that privileges were granted you can start MySQL as `athina` user
 ```bash
 docker exec -it mysql bash -c 'mysql -u$MYSQL_USER -p$MYSQL_PASSWORD'
 ```